Is It Safe To Eat Tuna When Pregnant?

 • Bisphenol A (BPA) is a substance present in the lining of metal cans.
 When you consume canned tuna, there are chances of BPA entering your system, affecting the fetus’ brain development (5).

-• Canned tuna may also contain salt, which could increase the sodium levels in your body, increasing the chances of high blood pressure.
+• Canned tuna may also contain salt, which could increase the sodium levels in your body, increasing the chances of preeclampsia in pregnancy.

 However, canned tuna has low levels of mercury as they contain only small and young fish.